 - Choose items with a shelf life of at least 6 months to 1 year.
-If not, you will change your food packs more often.

 - Try to find items which are lightweight, but have high calories.
 Stressful situations burn more calories.
 Each adult should try to get up to 2000 calories per day.

 - Include some king of comfort food like hard candy.

 - Consider the strong odors of the foods you are storing.
 Even though it is high in protein, beef jerky can make everything smell horrible.

 - It’s impossible for one person to carry three gallons of water in a backpack.
 Put water you can carry in your kit and keep extra water next to your kit in case you evacuate by car.
 Store bottles of water in bags to prevent accidental leakage.

 - Store your kits inside your home and never in a garage where heat will damage your food.

 Emergency Contact List

 - Update your emergency contact list every six months.

 - I laminate mine to protect it from water damage.